asbjornenge/psrd/README.md

-# Posgresql Streamin Replication w/Docker
+# PosgreSQL Streamin Replication with Docker

 This repo provides a basic streaming replication setup for docker.